Brendan Donovan Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to rank 25th in baseball in home runs given up (93 total, 1.3 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs allowed (95 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.